 We carry a limited stock of prescription diets.
 A variety of diseases benefit from special diets such as patients who have been diagnosed with kidney disease, skin allergies, diabetes, inflammatory bowel disease.

 We are now offering grooming services for your furry babies!
 Does your cat need some grooming because her fur is just out of control?
 How about Fido after he’s romped around the trails with you over the weekend?
-We don’t stop there!
-Fluffy the rabbit may need a day of grooming as well.
 Call today and schedule your pet grooming appointment!(410) 363-0393

 Emergency Vet Services